When you’re applying for residency in Mexico, you will need to allow for application and processing times of your visa and/or residency card.

 Time scales at Mexico immigration offices

-Visa-to-residency-card exchange: It typically takes 2-3 weeks to complete the visa-to-card exchange process (“canje“) in Mexico.
-Some offices might issue the card on the same day as the appointment, but we recommend you allow up to 3 weeks wait as part of your schedule planning.
+Visa-to-residency-card exchange: It typically takes between 1-3 weeks to complete the visa-to-card exchange process (“canje“) in Mexico.
+Some offices process the exchange the same day as your appointment, and some offices might also issue the card on the same day too—but we recommend that you allow up to 3 weeks wait as part of your schedule planning.
 Read more details about visa-to-card exchange time scales.

 Leaving Mexico during the process